branovuk/Week-4-assignment/CodeBook.md

 ## Create a second, independent tidy data set with the average of each variable for each activity and each subject.
    We need to produce only a data set with the average of each veriable for each activity and subject.
    Used function: cbind, rbind, dcast.
+File: tidy_data.txt.